Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

   export FABRIC_WORKSPACE_ADMIN_SG_NAME="The name of the Entra security groups with admin members."
   # Fabric Capacity variables
   export EXISTING_FABRIC_CAPACITY_NAME="" # The name of an existing Fabric capacity.
-If this is empty, then a new capacity will be created. export FABRIC_CAPACITY_ADMINS="yourusername@yourdomain,sp_object_id" # Comma separated list.
+If this is empty, then a new capacity will be created. export FABRIC_CAPACITY_ADMINS="yourusername@yourdomain,sp_mi_object_id" # Comma separated list.
 When creating a new Fabric capacity, these users/apps would be added as capacity admin.
+For users, mention "userPrincipalName".
+For principals (sp/mi), mention "Object ID".
+Don't add spaces after the comma.
   # ADLS Gen2 connection variable
   export ADLS_GEN2_CONNECTION_ID="" # The connection ID for the ADLS Gen2 Cloud Connection.
 If not provided, the ADLS Gen2 shortcut creation would be skipped.
   ```